abrahamgreyson/cache-for-laravel-sanctum/README.md

 ## Usage

-Once you require this package in project, Sanctum token will retrieve through cache automatically, Redis cache is recommended.
+Once you have this package in your project, Sanctum tokens will be retrieved through cache automatically.
+Redis cache is recommended.

 ## Testing